ajithkvp/GITS/README.md

 `python3 -m pydoc -b `

 This will open up a browser and you can see all the files.
 You can click on a particular file to access the documentation associated with that file.

+Note: More functionality are being added to this project.
+Please refer to the 'issues' tab for more information.
+In case you want to contribute to this project , please refer to 'Contributing.md' file.

 ## Style Checker and Analyzer
 We are using flake9 as our style checker and code analyzer.
 While contrivuting to this project, make sure you conform to norms dictated by flake8